-We are a medical device company focused on the treatment of the neurological complications of diabetes.
+One of our primary markets is the management and treatment of the neurological complications of diabetes.
 People with diabetes do not effectively regulate their blood glucose, or sugar, levels leading to chronically high levels of glucose in the blood, called hyperglycemia, and occasionally bouts of low glucose in the blood, called hypoglycemia.
 The primary reason that glucose levels are not effectively regulated in people with diabetes is that those with the disease do not produce insulin (Type I diabetes) or are resistant to the normal physiological action of insulin (Type II diabetes).
 Many Type II diabetics eventually require insulin because production of the hormone by their pancreas decreases with time.
 Type I diabetes usually affects children and teenagers whereas Type II diabetes has typically been a disease of adults over the age of 50.
-However, over the past decade, Type II diabetes is occurring in younger adults, which can probably be attributed to higher levels of obesity in this age group.
+However, over the past decade, Type II diabetes is occurring in younger adults, which may be attributable to higher levels of obesity in this age group.

 Diabetes is a worldwide epidemic.
-Recent studies estimate the worldwide prevalence of diabetes to be over 350 million people, of which approximately 90% are of the Type II variety.
+Recent studies estimate the worldwide prevalence of diabetes to be over 350 million people, of which approximately 90% have the Type II variety.
 Within the United States, there are over 25 million people with diabetes and another 80 million people with pre-diabetes, which represents a constellation of conditions such as obesity and high triglyceride levels that are likely to progress to diabetes.
 In the United States, the annual cost of treating diabetes is over \$100 billion.
-Although there are dangerous acute manifestations of diabetes, the primary burden of the disease is in the long term complications of chronic hyperglycemia.
-These complications include among other things cardiovascular disease, nerve disease and resulting pathological conditions such as foot ulcers and amputation, eye disease leading to blindness, and kidney failure.
+Although there are dangerous acute manifestations of diabetes, the primary burden of the disease is in the long-term complications of chronic hyperglycemia.
+These complications include, among other things, cardiovascular disease, nerve disease and resulting pathological conditions such as foot ulcers and amputation, eye disease leading to blindness, and kidney failure.

-The most common long-term complication of diabetes, which affects over 50% of the diabetic population, is nerve disease or diabetic neuropathy.
-There are different forms of diabetic neuropathy; the most common are diabetic peripheral neuropathy, or DPN, carpal tunnel syndrome, or CTS, and autonomic neuropathy.
+The most common long-term complication of diabetes, which affects over 50% of the diabetic population, is nerve disease or diabetic peripheral neuropathy (DPN).
 DPN is a systemic nerve disease that is worse in the feet and lower legs.
 It may lead to loss of sensation in the feet, severe pain in the feet and legs, and increased risk of falling.
-DPN is the primary trigger for diabetic foot ulcers which may progress to the point where amputation is required.
-People with diabetes have a 15% to 25% lifetime risk of developing a foot ulcer and 15% of foot ulcers lead to amputation.
-Foot ulcers are among the most expensive complications of diabetes, with a typical cost of \$50,000 per episode.
-Between 16% and 26% of people with diabetes suffer from pain of the feet and lower legs due to painful diabetic neuropathy, or PDN, which is caused by DPN.
+DPN is the primary trigger for diabetic foot ulcers, which may progress to the point where amputation is required.
+People with diabetes have a 15% to 25% lifetime risk of developing a foot ulcer and approximately 15% of foot ulcers lead to amputation.
+Foot ulcers are among the most expensive complications of diabetes, with a typical cost of \$5,000 to \$50,000 per episode.
+In addition, between 16% and 26% of people with diabetes suffer from pain of the feet and lower legs due to painful diabetic neuropathy, or PDN, which is a condition caused by DPN.
 In addition to causing pain that is often severe, PDN may interfere with sleep and is also associated with anxiety and depression.
 Loss of sleep is particularly concerning because sleep deprivation is associated with insulin resistance and worse glycemic control, and thereby exacerbates diabetes severity.
-CTS is caused by focal damage to the median nerve as it passes from the forearm into the hand, through the wrist.
-When the median nerve is compressed it can lead to symptoms in the hand including pain, numbness, and loss of strength.
-Autonomic neuropathy is a systemic disease of the autonomic nerves, which regulate the heart, digestion, sexual function, and other essential bodily functions.
-Damage to these nerves leads to a host of clinical complications that include an increased risk of sudden death, elevated risk of stroke, digestion difficulties and impotence.

 Most people with diabetes receive health care attention in primary care settings where physicians have limited access to sophisticated diagnostic tools to detect diabetic neuropathy early and monitor its progress and response to treatment.
-As a result, they rely primarily on clinical examination of patients which, although it is an important part of the evaluation of a patient with diabetes, has limited sensitivity and specificity and can usually only detect later stage disease where treatment options and efficacy are compromised.
+As a result, these physicians rely primarily on clinical examination of patients which, although it is an important part of the evaluation of a patient with diabetes, has limited sensitivity and specificity and can usually only detect later stage disease where treatment options and efficacy are compromised.